Pittsburgh International Airport: Construction

 In 1944, Allegheny County officials proposed to expand the military airport with the addition of a commercial passenger terminal to relieve the Allegheny County Airport, which was built in 1926 and was becoming too small.
-Ground was broken on the new passenger terminal on 18 July 1946.
+Ground was broken on the new passenger terminal on July 18, 1946.
 The new terminal would eventually cost $33 million ($ present day dollars) and was built entirely by Pittsburgh-area companies.
-The new airport, christened as Greater Pittsburgh Airport (renamed Greater Pittsburgh International Airport in 1972 upon the opening of the International Arrivals Building) opened on 31 May 1952.
-The first flight was on 3 June 1952.
+The new airport, christened as Greater Pittsburgh Airport opened on May 31, 1952.
+The first flight was on June 3, 1952.
 In its first full year of operation in 1953, more than 1.4 million passengers used the terminal.
 "Greater Pitt" was then considered modern and spacious.
 The airport terminal was the largest in the United States, second only to Idlewild Airport's (now JFK Airport) in New York when it was completed five years later.
 The airport's capacity is one of its most valuable assets.

 The airport was designed by local architect Joseph W. Hoover.
 One of the features of his style is the use of simple, exposed concrete, steel, and glass materials.
 The terminal building was constructed in "stepped" levels: the first floor extended farther than the second, the second floor extended farther than the third, etc. Such a design meant that the uncovered roof of the lower level could be an observation deck.
 In addition to the observation decks, the rounded "Horizon Room" was on the fourth floor with a commanding view of the airport.
 The interior of the terminal building was in the contemporary International Style, as was the exterior.
 One of the memorable features of the lobby was the large compass laid in the floor with green and yellow-orange terrazzo.
 A mobile by Alexander Calder was another decorative feature of the lobby.
 The mobile hangs in the center core of the new airside terminal.
 A re-creation of the compass was installed in the new terminal at an exhibit dedicated to old "Greater Pitt".